Self-Determination Program 101

 How does the Self-Determination Program work?

-The participant creates a person-centered plan (PCP) — often through attending a Person-Centered Planning meeting — which outlines what is important to and for them as well as the services, supports, and resources that will help them reach their goals.
-The PCP is presented to the Regional Center, which will come back with an individualized budget; this budget is used by the participant to create a spending plan that outlines what the participant will do with the money, including addressing any unmet needs [supports or services the participant couldn’t access for a variety of reasons, or needs that were not covered in an Individualized Program Plan (IPP)].
+The participant (and their family as applicable) creates a person-centered plan (PCP), which outlines what is important to and for them as well as the services, supports, and resources that will help them reach their goals.
+The PCP is presented to the Regional Center, which will come back with an individualized budget.
+This budget is then used by the participant to create a spending plan that outlines what the participant will do with the money, including addressing any unmet needs (supports or services the participant couldn’t access for a variety of reasons, or needs that were not covered in an Individualized Program Plan).

 The participant chooses a financial management service (FMS), an independent agency that helps them use their budget to pay for services, taxes, and insurance.
 Participants choose the level of involvement they want from the FMS.
 The FMS can also run background checks on staff and keep track of spending.